-- Q: What precisely is rLength? - A: Portion of word length that is not explained by (a linear relation to log) word frequency. - \rightarrow Coefficient of rLength needs to be interpreted as such - No trivial way of back-transforming to Length. - NB: We have granted frequency the entire portion of the variance that cannot unambiguously attributed to either frequency or length! - $\rightarrow\,$ If we choose to residualize frequency on length (rather than the inverse), we may see a different result.
+- Q: What precisely is rLength? - A: Portion of word length that is not explained by (a linear relation to log) word frequency. - $\rightarrow\,$ Coefficient of rLength needs to be interpreted as such - No trivial way of back-transforming to Length. - NB: We have granted frequency the entire portion of the variance that cannot unambiguously attributed to either frequency or length! - $\rightarrow\,$ If we choose to residualize frequency on length (rather than the inverse), we may see a different result.

-Building an interpretable model Data exploration Transformation Coding Centering Interactions and modeling of non-linearities Collinearity What is collinearity Detecting collinearity Detecting collinearity
+Building an interpretable model Data exploration Transformation Coding Centering Interactions and modeling of non-linearity Ollinearity What is collinearity Detecting collinearity liscussion

-Beware overfitting Detect overfitting: Validation Goodness-of-fit Aside: Model Comparisor
+Beware overritting Detect overfitting: Validation Goodness-of-fit Aside: Model Comparison

-Describing Predictors What to report Back-transforming coefficients Comparing effect sizes Visualizing effects
+What to report Back-transforming coefficients Comparing effect sizes Visualizing effects